Legal Framework USA

-Responsible Tenants Benefit From LCB:
+Responsible Tenants Benefit From Rent Reporting To LCB:

-LCB provides significant benefits.
-Tenants can finally build credit by paying rent and create a Tenant Resume to help them receive priority for future housing.
+LCB provides significant benefits for tenants.
+Tenants can finally create a verified Tenant Record to help them receive priority for future housing.
 Even if a tenant is having financial difficulty, as long as they communicate with their landlord and create a reasonable payment plan, they can still receive the same benefits.

 - For tenants with poor credit, but a history of always paying rent, they find it harder to secure housing.
-LCB enables them to show potential landlords that despite a low credit score, they are a responsible tenant and should be rented to.
+LCB helps them to show potential landlords that despite a low credit score, they are a responsible tenant and should be rented to.

 LCB’s goal is for all parties to fulfill their responsibilities, act responsibly and for both landlords and tenants to benefit as a result.